Bucket List (2018 film): Soundtrack

-The soundtrack of Bucket List consists of three songs composed by Rohan-Rohan the lyrics of which have been written by Mandar Cholkar and Tejas Prabha Vijay Deoskar.
+The soundtrack of Bucket List consists of three songs composed by Rohan-Rohan, the lyrics of which have been written by Mandar Cholkar and Tejas Prabha Vijay Deoskar.

 Reception

 Box office

-Bucket List was released in 409 screens in India and opened to pretty decent collections at box office.
+Bucket List was released in 409 screens in India and opened to pretty decent collections at the box office.
 It collected ₹0.96 crore on the opening day.
 Bucket List saw a decent growth on its second day, collecting ₹1.30 crore and third day ₹1.40 crore.
 With the total of ₹3.66 crore in its opening weekend.

 The film saw a considerable decrease over the weekdays and collected ₹5.72 crore.
-In five weeks the film has collected almost ₹12.1 crore against a budget of ₹2 crore and was a commercial success.
+In five weeks, the film has collected almost ₹12.1 crore against a budget of ₹2 crore and was a commercial success.